kangawoo44/CS-Learning/Javascript/Data Structures & Algorithms/Problem Solving Patterns.md

 - Even if you don't finish the problem, these types of outline can make a difference in how competent you are perceived to be.
 ### 4. Solve or Simplify
+- Solve the problem but if you can't, solve a simpler problem!
+- Don't just do nothing being stuck at a problem.

 ### 5. Look Back and Refactor